MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 indicates that it's a chunk of R code.
 When we knit our report, R will automatically fill in the values we just created in the above code chunk.
-Note that R will automatically update these values every time our data might change (if we were to decide to drop or add countries to this  analysis, for example).
+Note that R will automatically update these values every time our data might change (if we were to decide to drop or add samples to this  analysis, for example).

 ```
 The above plot shows the relationship between cell abundance and temperature for a total of `r nSamples ` samples.
 For this set of samples, temperature ranged from a minimum of `r minTemp`°C